 If you or someone you know lives along the Marathon course, or if you are traveling to and from Vancouver for the event, please be aware that extensive street closures will take place on Race Day.
 Further, “No Parking” zones along the course will be enforced in the early morning hours on Race Day.

 Note: Vancouver’s only marathon features a traffic control plan that allows runners of the BMO Vancouver Marathon to race uninterrupted at key junctures.
 Our vision is to be the world’s best running experience, celebrating all that is Vancouver.

-Note: Corrals or groups of Marathon runners are released in intervals to ensure safe emergency access to Vancouver’s major hospital (Children’s and Women’s Hospital, St Vincent’s Hospital, Vancouver General Hospital).
-In the case that emergency roads are accessed on Race Day, two sets of timing mats (one at 49th Avenue/Oak Street and the other on Granville Street) will enable our timing company to automatically adjust your finish time for accuracy.
+Note: Corrals or groups of runners are released in intervals to ensure safe emergency access to Vancouver’s major hospitals (Children’s and Women’s Hospital, St Vincent’s Hospital, Vancouver General Hospital).
+In the case that emergency roads are accessed on Race Day, two sets of timing mats (one at 49th Avenue/Oak Street and the other on Granville Street) will enable our timing company to adjust your finish time for accuracy.
 AIMS officials have ratified and sanctioned this event, including the use of mats as noted above.